dwright37/trope-reports/reports/Mixtral-8x7B-Instruct-v0.1.md

 ---

-### T834: Wealthy individuals should contribute to communal welfare.
+### T834: Wealth and influence should benefit communities.

 |Support|
 |---|